Flynn Downes: 2018 to 2020

-2020–2021: Desire to leave and squad exclusion
+2020–21 season

 Following his impressive performances for the Blues, Downes was linked with a move away from the club during summer 2020.
 On 1 September, the club confirmed that it had rejected two bids for Downes from a Premier League club, widely reported to be Crystal Palace.
 After the second bid was rejected, Downes reportedly handed in a transfer request and subsequently was left out of the squad for the club's opening three games.

 Downes returned to the first-team on 16 September, coming on as a second-half substitute in an EFL Cup second round tie against Fulham.
 He continued to feature from the bench for the next few matches, before suffering a knee injury in a 1–1 draw with MK Dons on 3 October, with the injury expected to rule him out of action for two months.
 Downes made 25 appearances during an injury hit 2020–21 season.

 During the summer of 2021, Downes was told by new manager Paul Cook that he was not in his plans for the upcoming season, and was told to train with the club's U23s.
 He was subsequently not allocated a squad number for the 2021–22 season and continued to be linked with a move away from the club, with Championship clubs such as AFC Bournemouth, Barnsley and Swansea City being reportedly interested.

 Swansea City

 On 10 August 2021, Downes joined Swansea City on a four-year deal, for a fee reportedly around £1.5 million.
 This ended his 15-year association with Ipswich Town.
-In the 2021-22 season, Downes completed 92.6% of his 2,465 attempted passes achieving the highest pass-completion rate in the top four divisions in English football for 2021–22.
+In the 2021–22 season, Downes completed 92.6% of his 2,465 attempted passes achieving the highest pass-completion rate in the top four divisions in English football for 2021–22.

 West Ham United

 On 7 July 2022, Downes signed for West Ham United on a five-year contract, with a further one-year option, for an undisclosed fee, reported by the BBC to be around £12 million.
 On 7 August 2022, Downes made his Premier League debut as a 92nd-minute substitute for Jarrod Bowen in a 2–0 home defeat to Manchester City.
+On 7 June 2023, Downes was part of the squad in the 2023 UEFA Europa Conference League final, against Fiorentina in Prague.
+West Ham won their first trophy in 43 years with a 2–1 victory.